 When it comes to daily calorie intake, we are using the Mifflin-St Jeor formula.
-This method serves to estimate individual’s Basic Metabolic Rate (BMR).
+This method serves to estimate an individual’s Basic Metabolic Rate (BMR).

-BMR is the number of calories your body burns to function and perform daily tasks (breathing, digesting food, as well as blood circulation, brain and nerve function, contraction of muscles etc).
+BMR is the number of calories your body burns to function and perform daily tasks (breathing, digesting food, as well as blood circulation, brain and nerve function, contraction of muscles, etc).

 Basal metabolic rate affects the rate that a person burns calories and ultimately whether that individual maintains, gains, or loses weight.

 You can check the equations we use below:

 BMR (metric) = (10 × weight in kg) + (6.25 × height in cm) - (5 × age in years) + 5

 BMR (metric) = (10 × weight in kg) + (6.25 × height in cm) - (5 × age in years) - 161

 The resulting number is the approximate daily calorie intake to maintain your current body weight.